 The word Neurosis has leaked from psychiatry into the popular vocabulary.
-It like so many other words means different things to different people.
+It like so many other words mean different things to different people.

 Some dictionary definitions include “relating to, involving, affected by, or characteristic of a mild psychiatric disorder characterized by depression, anxiety, or hypochondria” and “overanxious, oversensitive, or obsessive about everyday things.”

 So by this definition of neurosis, most of the things that today we break out into anxiety, mood disorders, obsessive-compulsive disorder, and a few other disorders would all be thrown into the category neuroses.

 Neuroses have been completely dropped from modern psychiatric diagnosis, largely because neuroses were based on theories of what is going on inside the person like dreams and the unconscious.
 Current preference is to primarily use symptoms that are visible to others or can be described by the client, like lack of sleep, loss of pleasure or similar characteristics as the basis of diagnosis.